 A US multinational oil & gas company.
 Provides Israel with fuel for aircraft used by the Israeli air force against Palestinian civilians.

-Valero Energy Corporation is a Texas-based fuel company with over a dozen refineries in the US, Canada, Britain, and the Caribbean.
-It is on the Pentagon’s “Top 100” suppliers list and supplies jet and diesel fuel to the US military.
+Valero Energy Corporation is a Texas-based fuel company with over a dozen refineries in the U.S., the U.K., Canada, and the Caribbean.
+It is on the Pentagon’s “Top 100” suppliers list and supplies jet and diesel fuel to the U.S. military.

-Valero is also one of the Israeli military’s largest fuel suppliers.
-The company won US Department of Defense contracts to supply Israel with fuel as part of the Foreign Military Sales program from 2001-2004 and in 2008, 2009, and 2012 for a total value of over $645 million.
-It provides Israel with kerosene-based jet propulsion fuel called JP-8 which powers Israel’s AH-64 attack helicopters, its F-15 and F-16 fighter/bombers, as well as its Merkava tanks.
-Valero also supplies the Israeli military with EN590 diesel fuel for use in its jeeps, heavy trucks, and other equipment.
+Valero is one of the Israeli military’s largest fuel suppliers.
+The company won U.S. Department of Defense contracts to supply Israel with fuel as part of the Foreign Military Sales program from 2001-2004 and in 2008, 2009, and 2012 for a total value of over $645 million.
+It has provided Israel with kerosene-based jet propulsion fuel called JP-8, which powers Israel’s AH-64 Apache attack helicopters, its F-15 and F-16 fighter/bombers, as well as its Merkava tanks.
+Valero also supplies the Israeli military with EN590 diesel fuel for use in its trucks and other equipment.